tamlut-modnys/curriculum/ha-24-1/lesson1/lesson1.md

 _Some computer science nerd bait -- the Nock rules 0-5 are enough to make it Turing-complete.
 There are 12 rules total -- the rest are just for ease of annotation and can be reduced to combinations of rules 0-5._

-If you're interested, I would highly recommend this clear and simple Nock guide written by ~timluc-miptev: https://blog.timlucmiptev.space/part1.html
+If you're interested, I would highly recommend this [clear and simple Nock guide written by ~timluc-miptev.](https://blog.timlucmiptev.space/part1.html)

-The official Nock documentation is here: https://docs.urbit.org/language/nock
+The official Nock documentation is [here](https://docs.urbit.org/language/nock).

 ## Hoon